Animal Science Extension

 Find an Extension Specialist

-The Texas AgriLife Extension Animal Science unit is composed of faculty helping Texans learn about animal science through teaching research-based technologies throughout the state and nation.
+The Texas AgriLife Extension Animal Science unit is composed of faculty helping Texans learn about animal science through teaching research-based technologies and advancements.

 The Department of Animal Science offers a wide range of extension resources designed to provide valuable insights and information to livestock producers, enthusiasts, and industry professionals.